reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 Let's make the `Board` component fully controlled by the props it receives.
-Change the `Board` component to take three props: `xIsNext`, `squares`, and a new `onPlay` function that `Board` can call with the updated squares array whenever a player makes a move.
+Change the `Board` component to take three props: `xIsNext`, `squares`, and a new `onPlay` function that `Board` can call with the updated squares array when a player makes a move.
 Next, remove the first two lines of the `Board` function that call `useState`:

 ```js {1}
 function Board({ xIsNext, squares, onPlay }) {